Lymphadenitis

 References

-Pasternack MS. Lymphadenitis and lymphangitis.
-In: Bennett JE, Dolin R, Blaser MJ, eds.
+Karan A, Pasternack MS. Lymphadenitis and lymphangitis.
+In: Blaser MJ, Cohen JI, Holland SM, et al, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-9th ed.
-Philadelphia, PA: Elsevier; 2020:chap 95.
+10th ed.
+Philadelphia, PA: Elsevier; 2026:chap 97.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.